 In the 2008 case In re: Chambless, the grandparents sued for visitation with their grandson after his father died in a motorcycle accident.
 They argued that their grandson needed to know his paternal family, especially his two half-brothers.
 Their arguments were supported by a report from a social worker who did not appear in court.
 The lower court recessed the hearing and awarded the grandparents visitation until such a time as the court could hear the testimony of the social worker.
 The mother appealed on the grounds that her testimony was not heard.
 The Texas Supreme Court found that the lower court "abused its discretion" in awarding visitation and ordered that the visitation order be vacated.

 See Texas Statutes 153.432-434.
-You may also want to visit Texas Law Help and this page for grandparents maintained by the Texas Attorney General's office.
+You may also want to visit Texas Law Help and a page for grandparents created by the Texas Attorney General's office.
+The Texas State Law Library also maintains a page with resources about grandparents' rights.